-As expected, stability declined with increasing test-retest interval, and this decay leveled off with increasing intervals.
-This trajectory was best described by an exponential function in those datasets that included enough long-interval effect sizes, namely, the overall dataset, general intelligence, Comprehension Knowledge, and Visual Processing.
-For all other abilities, there were no or very few effect sizes with very long test-retest intervals, which makes the resulting curve trajectories difficult to interpret and less trustworthy.
+As expected, stability declined with increasing test-retest intervals, and this decay leveled off with increasing intervals.
+This trajectory was best described by an exponential function in those data sets that included enough long-interval effect sizes, namely the overall data set, general intelligence, comprehension knowledge, and visual processing.
+For all other abilities, there were no or very few effect sizes with very long test-retest intervals, which make the resulting curve trajectories difficult to interpret and less trustworthy.
 The exponential trend is consistent with the results of previous meta-analytic investigations (Schuerger & Witt, 1989; Tucker-Drob & Briley, 2014).

-There was evidence for a small but significant interaction effect between age and testretest interval.
+There was evidence for a small but significant interaction effect between age and test-retest interval.
 This interaction effect implies that the impact of test-retest interval is larger in young children than in adolescents or adults.
-In two-year-olds, an increase of test-retest interval from one to five years results in a decrease in stability by .08.
-In five-year-olds, the same increase in interval results in a decrease in stability by .06.
-From the age of eight onward there is little additional change, with an increase of test-retest interval from one to five years resulting in a decrease in stability by .05.
+In 2-year-olds, an increase of test-retest interval from 1 to 5 years results in a decrease in stability by .08.
+In 5-year-olds, the same increase in interval results in a decrease in stability by .06.
+From the age of 8 onward, there is little additional change, with an increase of test-retest interval from 1 to 5 years resulting in a decrease in stability by .05.
 This interaction is in line with the early findings by Bayley (1949) who observed steeper declines in stability with increasing test-retest intervals in younger children than in adolescents.
 As can be seen in Figure 6, the interaction further implies that until the age of 8, the interval effect is not asymptotic like in adolescents and adults but instead continuously decreasing, especially in very young children.